WandThe Magic Wand and Other Operators

 • the non-separating conjunction, written hand H1 H2,

-• it is key to formulate the "ramified frame rule", a more practical rule for exploiting the frame and consequence properties,
+• it is key to formulating the "ramified frame rule", a more practical rule for exploiting the frame and consequence properties,

 • it can be useful to state the specifications for certain data structures.